r24xtech/GoFunctions/README.md

 // Output: 1st
 // Output: 2nd
 ```
 * defer is often used when resources need to be freed in some way.
-For example, whenwe open a file, we need to make sure to close it later.
+For example, when we open a file, we need to make sure to close it later.
 * It keeps our Close call near our Open call so it’s easier to understand
 * Deferred functions are run even if a runtime panic occurs.
 * Deferred function calls are executed in Last In First Out order after the surrounding function returns